 On top of that, right from its first scene showing Xochtil (Ariela Barer) slashing the tires on an SUV, it doesn’t present any of them with the impression that the audience will instantly be on their side, or even if they should.
 It’s more intent on showing these people, who very well could exist in the real world, as they are, flaws and all.

 It's an honesty in framing, even when it admits its own bias towards the subject matter, that helps ease some of the more in-depth depictions of their work to make the titular Blow Up happen.
 It goes into quite a bit of detail regarding the creation and arming of the explosives, similar to how a viewer could learn how to make crystal meth from common household items by watching Breaking Bad.
 Of course, Breaking Bad didn’t actively try and make the life of a drug dealer look like the best idea, and with the presence of Alisha (Jayme Lawson), time is regularly taken out to air questions and objections to the ultimate good of doing something like this.
-And on the flipside, it even breaks down how the label ‘terrorist’ functions based on societal context.
+It even breaks down how the label 'terrorist' functions based on societal context (to borrow a bar from Brother Ali: Warfare is the terrorism of the rich).

 But here’s the thing: As I mentioned above, I am a pacifist.
 I don’t see the validity in violence against other people or living things in general as a means to a positive end.
 However, my understanding of pacifism leans more to the de-escalation side of things, where some forms of physical force can be used to… well, pacify a given situation, so long as it doesn’t involve going even bigger and causing even worse shit to happen.
 I would consider acts of self-defence to fall under that same category, and not just when they’re committed by singular people; there are forms of self-defence that involve groups and even entire communities acting together.